dani-t-codes/pig-dice/README.md

 Test: If 2:6 is rolled, computer adds number rolled to array scoreAdd([]).
 &&
 Test: Number 2:6 added to array gets added together for totalPlayerScore.

+Describe: holdButton()

+Test: When the "Hold" button is clicked, the current playerTurnScore will be "locked in" for that turn.

+Test: When the "Hold" button is clicked, the current playerTurnScore will be added to the totalPlayerScore for that player.

+Test: When the "Hold" button is clicked, the current player's turn will end, passing to the next players turn.

 Describe: playerTurnScore()